-In order to ignore copyrights, emails, and URLs, you must set up the strings you wish to ignore in the following properties files: Copyrights (ignoredCopyrights.txt), emails/URLs (ignoredEmailURL.txt).
-Both files are located in <CODE_INSIGHT_ROOT_DIR>/6.13.x/config/scanEngine/.
+In order to ignore copyrights, emails, and URLs, you must set up the strings you wish to ignore in the following properties files: ignoredCopyrights.txt and ignoredEmailuRL.txt.
+Both files are located in <CODE_INSIGHT_ROOT_DIR>/6.14.x/config/scanEngine/.
 In effect, the system will not flag those elements you set it to ignore.
 This file may be used to force the scanner to skip a detected email/URL.